OsiriX-Foundation/KheopsDocumentation/docs/installation/installation.md

   When running on Google Cloud Healthcare, KHEOPS will access the DICOMweb Store using a [Service Account](https://cloud.google.com/iam/docs/service-accounts).

-- ## 2.
-An OpenID Connect Capable Authorization Server
+- ## An OpenID Connect Capable Authorization Server

-  For User authentication, KHEOPS behaves as an [OpenID Connect (OIDC)](https://openid.net/connect/) Client.
+  For user authentication, KHEOPS behaves as an [OpenID Connect (OIDC)](https://openid.net/connect/) Client.

   ### Keycloak

   KHEOPS has received the most testing using [Keycloak](https://www.keycloak.org) as the OIDC Provider.
 Instructions for configuring Keycloak are available [here](installation/keycloak).

-- ## 3.
-PostgreSQL Database
+- ## PostgreSQL Database

   KHEOPS stores all state to a PostgreSQL database.
 Versions 9.6, 10, and 12 have been used in the past.
 Other versions will likely also work.